brunoyin/folaris/README.md

 * Folaris web app has an embedded Powershell that executes Powershell cmdlets as well as shell commands available on the hosting server
 * Powershell output is a dotnet object or PSDataCollection<PSObject> and Folaris serialize it and send it to client, the client uses the same to deserialize.

-### Warning: Folaris is not safe
+### Warning: Folaris is not very safe as it is

 * This is a proof of concept
-* It executes any commands without authentication
+* It executes any commands with simple basic authentication.
+It is possible to use a front proxy server with HTTPS to secure communication, adapt a secure authentication service.
-* Run it in Docker with read-only volume mounting option
+* Execute only commands that you already know

 ## Running from the source

-* dotnet core sdk 3.1 required
+* dotnet core sdk 3.1 required to run from source and build, pusblish
-* clone this repo
+* Clone this repo
-* run: dotnet run
+* Change directory to source code root, and run: dotnet run
-* use folarisCli Powershell module to see it in action
+* Use folarisCli Powershell module to see it in action
 ```powershell
 # use the default 8080, user/password = folaris/folaris
 dotnet run